-It is also understood there may be approximately 60 commercial vegetable growing operations in the Horowhenua targeted Water Management Sub-zones, although some of these are likely to fall under the 4 hectare threshold and therefore outside the definition of intensive farming land use activities.
-There are five known intensive sheep and beef land uses and an unknown number of existing cropping land uses requiring a resource consent under the provisions.
+It is also understood there are approximately 51 existing commercial vegetable growing operations in the Horowhenua targeted Water Management Sub-zones, although some of these are likely to fall under the 4 hectare threshold and therefore outside the definition of intensive farming land use activities.
+There are four known existing intensive sheep and beef land uses in targeted Water Management Sub-zones and an unknown number of existing cropping land uses requiring a resource consent under the provisions.

-&lt;sup>17 R J Davidson Family Trust v Marlborough District Council [2018] NZCA 316 ('Davidson').
+17 R J Davidson Family Trust v Marlborough District Council [2018] NZCA 316 ('Davidson').

 Target Catchment Water Management Zone Unconsented

-Rangitīkei River (Coastal) Rang_4 20
+Rangitīkei River Rang_4 20

+(Coastal)

 Mangatainoka River Mana_8 11

-Upper Manawatū above Hopelands Mana_1 - Mana_5 70
+Upper Manawatū above Mana_1 - Mana_5 70

+Hopelands

 Manawatū above Gorge Mana_6 and Mana_9 17

 Total 118

-Analysis of 70 Overseer input files for the upper Manawatū River Water Management Subzones shows one out of 70 dairy farms (1%) could achieve the current Table 14.2 year 20 cumulative nitrogen leaching maximums.
+Analysis of 70 Overseer input files22 for the upper Manawatū River Water Management Subzones shows one out of 70 dairy farms (1%) could achieve the current Table 14.2 year 20 cumulative nitrogen leaching maximums.
 A further 6 dairy farms (8%) could achieve either the 5 or ten-year cumulative nitrogen leaching maximums.
 It is understood from the industry that existing commercial vegetable growing operations in the Horowhenua targeted Water Management Sub-zones will not achieve the current Table 14.2 cumulative nitrogen leaching maximums.
 However, there are not many, if any, Overseer base files for these operations, as previously the horticulture industry has considered that Overseer is not the best tool available to model nitrogen losses.
 This is largely because Overseer does not model leaching from some vegetable crops and does not model small cropping areas (less than one hectare) or multiple crops grown in the same area over an annual cycle very accurately.

-4.4.
+4.5.
 Economic effect of status quo